camchardukian/java-mastery-notes/Projects/Mortage_Rate_Calculator/Mortgage_Rate_Calculator.md

 - **n** - is the total number of monthly payments (loan period multiplied by 12)

-Here's the Java code I wrote as a solution to this problem:
+Below is te Java code I wrote as a solution to this problem.

+## Solution

 ```
 import java.text.NumberFormat;